rojo-rbx/rojo.space/docs/rojo-alternatives.md

 sidebar_position: 1000
 ---

-When Rojo was first produced, there existed several competing standards for getting external code and models into Roblox.
+When Rojo was first produced, there were several competing standards for getting external code and models into Roblox.
 This page initially stood as an explanation of why Rojo was made and linked to several other options.

-In the intervening years though, the number of alternatives has dramatically reduced.
-With one exception, all of the tools that *were* on this page have been deprecated or are otherwise unmaintained.
-Rojo is the de-facto standard for syncing tools and has few serious alternatives.
-However, they are explored on this page nonetheless.
+In the intervening years, the number of alternatives has dramatically reduced.
+All but one of the tools that *were* on this page have been deprecated or are otherwise unmaintained.
+Rojo is the de-facto standard for Roblox file syncing and has few serious alternatives.
+Nonetheless, the remaining alternatives are documented and presented here to provide a full picture.

 Keep in mind that none of the tools listed on this page are maintained or audited by Rojo's maintainers so your mileage may vary.
 Additionally, not every tool listed here replaces *all* of Rojo's functionality.